 only1.fhu.edu is FHU's password reset system.
 You can reset your password at any time by going to Only1.

-Blackboard Learn is a modern learning management system that FHU uses to connect faculty and students.
-Gain access to PowerPoints, assignments, and other class materials through Blackboard Learn, both on your laptop and your mobile device.
+Canvas is a the online learning management system that FHU uses to connect faculty and students.
+Gain access to PowerPoints, assignments, and other class materials through Canvas, both on your laptop and your mobile device.

-The TN Dual Enrollment Grant send their funds 3-4 weeks after classes begin.
-If a student still owes money in addition to the Grant’s funds, they can pay that balance in the following ways:
+The FHU Financial Aid Office will certify the TN Dual Enrollment Grant once the grant application deadline has passed (September 15, February 1, and May 15).
+If students still owe tuition or bookstore charges in addition to the Grant’s funds, they can pay that balance in the following ways:

 FHU accepts cash, check or credit card.